traceannwhite/Flexbox-Example/flexbox-theknot.md

 HTML applies some default CSS which we can clearly see being represented here as the **dot** and spacing between the elements.

-There are times when front end devs want to start with a clean slate and so they have to manually add CSS that removes the defaults being applied.
+There are times when we want to begin our design with a clean slate.
+This requires that we add additional CSS to remove the default CSS being applied.

 Lucky for us there is a css library that does that for us already, it's called **reset.css** and will add that to our **head**